halfcreative/satan/README.md

-# SATAN (Semi-Automatic Trading Algorithm Network)
+# SATAN (Semi-Automatic Trading Assistant Network)

 Satan is intended to be a serverless trading algorithm written in typescript.